FrankHassanabad/suricata-sample-data/README.md

 # suricata-sample-data

-Repository of different outputs of Suricata run against different [pcap](https://en.wikipedia.org/wiki/Pcap) data sets.
+This is a project and repository of different outputs of Suricata run against different [pcap](https://en.wikipedia.org/wiki/Pcap) data sets.
 You can download the Suricata data sets from the releases page of this repository.
 Optionally you can read below on how to create your own data sets from your own [pcap](https://en.wikipedia.org/wiki/Pcap).

 # Background